Brook + Wilde Lux mattress review in brief

 The softer feel of this foam translates well to sleep comfort.
 The Lux mattress actually feels firmer when you’re lying down (as opposed to sitting) on the bed, but you can feel the foam supporting and ‘hugging’ pressure points – particularly around the shoulders and hips when you lie on your side.

 Based on our testing experience, back sleepers should find that the Brook + Wilde Lux is an excellent choice for neutral spinal alignment too, and we spotted many reviews from customers with back and neck pain reporting an improvement in their sleep.
-We’d recommend the firm mattress if you’re a stomach sleeper though, as we think the foam in the medium is a little soft to support the head properly in this position.
+We’d recommend going for something firmer if you’re a stomach sleeper though, as we think the foam in the medium is a little soft to support the head properly in this position.

 The DreamCloud is a good alternative if you want slightly softer foam coupled with resilient springs, and you can learn more about the model in our DreamCloud Luxury Hybrid mattress review.